Returning to Running After Injury: A Guide to Safe Rehabilitation

-Learn how to safely return to running after an injury with effective load management and strength training strategies.
-This guide is designed for runners in Surrey, BC, looking to get back on track.
+Learn how to effectively return to running after an injury with our comprehensive guide on load management and strength training, specifically tailored for runners in Surrey, BC.

 Quick takeaways

-- Understand the importance of load management in your return to running.
+- Understand the importance of gradual load management when returning to running.

 - Incorporate strength training to prevent future injuries.